Passing HTML Into the Page

 select 'dbr.http.post', 'https://financial_system/entry.php', 1234 as 'businessline', 'abc' as 'sdata', current_date() as 'date';

-myDBR will first do a HTTP POST with data businessline=1234&sdata=abc and get the result.
-The headers are passed to the sp_post_header.
-It then calls the sp_save_json with inLogin, 'whatever' and the JSON data from the POST.
-Finally, the linked report is called.
-As the sp_save_json returned a column with same name as the parameter reference for the linked report (inID=id), the returned value is passed to the linked report.
+myDBR first performs an HTTP POST with data businessline=1234&sdata=abc and retrieves the result.
+The headers are passed to sp_post_header.
+Subsequently, it calls sp_save_json with parameters inLogin, 'whatever', and the JSON data obtained from the POST.
+Finally, the linked report is invoked.
+Since sp_save_json returns a column with the same name as the parameter reference for the linked report (inID=id), this returned value is passed to the linked report.